 Cholesterol is therefore not a risk factor in heart disease, and elderly people with high cholesterol levels actually live longer than those with low cholesterol levels (7.8).

 Studies have also shown that people with a naturally low or drug induced low blood cholesterol levels have an increased risk of dying from gastrointestinal and respiratory diseases.
-This is because those with low blood cholesterol levels are unable to produce sufficient protective corticosteroid stress hormone to enable them to resist acute infections such as bronchopneumonia (7,8).
+This is because those with low blood cholesterol levels are unable to produce sufficient protective corticosteroid stress hormone to enable them to survive acute infections such as bronchopneumonia (7,8).